Hierarchy of Geometrical Frustration in Elastic Ribbons: shape-transitions and energy scaling obtained from a general asymptotic theory: Introduction

 where $t$ is the thickness, $(\ab,~\bb)$ are the reference metric and curvature tensors, $(\aac,~\bac)$ are the actual metric and curvature tensors adopted by the structure, and $A$ is the surface area in the reference frame (i.e., $\dS\equiv\sqrt{\Abs{\ab}} \dif x_1 \dif x_2$ is the reference area measure).
 The first term measures the stretching energy in the body, whereas the second term represents the bending energy.
 Here, for the sake of simplicity, we non-dimensionalized the elastic energy by dividing it by the quantity $8AtY/(1-\nu^2)$, where $(Y,\nu)$ are the Young's modulus and Poisson ratio of the material.
-The tensor fields $(\aac,~\bac)$, being the actual metric and curvature tensors of the body in Euclidean space, are not independent; they are related by the \GMCP equations \cite{Ciarlet05}.
+The terms $(\aac-\ab)^2$ and $(\bac-\bb)^2$ are calculated using the elastic tensor of $\ab$.
+The exact form, which depends on the Poisson ratio, is immaterial for this work and appears in \cite{grossman16} Eq.\ (1).
+The tensor fields $(\aac,~\bac)$, being the actual metric and curvature tensors of the body in Euclidean space, are not independent; they are related by the \GMCP equations \cite{Ciarlet05,do1992riemannian}.
 On the other hand, the reference fields $(\ab,~\bb)$ do not necessarily come from fields of an immersed surface, and thus, might not satisfy these equations.
 When they are not, no surface can simultaneously satisfy both the reference metric and curvature fields.
-In these cases, the energy may not vanish, and the structure is pre-stressed (i.e., frustrated).
-Many ribbons were shown to be frustrated according to Gauss' equation which states that the Gaussian curvature $K\equiv \det \bac / \det \aac$ is a property that depends only on $\aac$.
-Among these are chiral seedpods~\cite{Armon11} which have a negative reference curvature but a flat metric, but also macromolecules~\cite{zhang2019shape} (Fig.\ 1a).
-Naturally flat ribbons with non-Euclidean metrics \cite{santangelo2009buckling,grossman16,efrati2016non} buckle out of plane when sufficiently thin.
-In all these examples, two asymptotic regimes may be identified: in a stretching-dominated limit, i.e., for thin and wide ribbons, the ribbon adopts a shape which is an embedding of the reference metric, at bending costs: isometries are thus favoured.
-In the bending-dominated regime, i.e., for thick and narrow ribbons, the ribbon obeys the reference curvature at stretching cost.
-A sharp transition, known as Euler buckling, separates both regimes \cite{efrati2009buckling}.
-It may be estimated by equating both bending and stretching energy terms.
-The typical strains resulting from a mismatch in Gaussian curvature, $K$, scale like $w^2 K$ and hence the stretching energy scales like $w^4 K^2$~\cite{Armon11,armon14}.
-Then, from the typical bending energy scaling $t^2 K$ we get the scaling law for the transition:
+In these cases, the energy may not vanish, and the structure is pre-stressed (i.e., frustrated).\footnote{The fact that for incompatible $\ab$ and $\bb$ the infima of energies of the type $W_{2D}$ do not vanish was rigorously proved recently by Alpern et al.\ \cite{AKM20}.} Many ribbons were shown to be frustrated according to Gauss' equation, which states that for a 2D surface, $\det \bac / \det \aac$ is equal to the Gauss curvature $K$ of $\aac$ which is determined by the Brioschi formula (see \ref{ap:metric}).
+Hence, Gauss frustrated ribbons are structures whose reference geometry satisfies $\det \bb / \det \ab \ne \Kb$.